Last Updated on

 As you would expect for one of the most visited tourist attractions in all of North America, there are plenty of tours you can book as a visitor.
 But which ones are worth it?

-I am sharing the most popular tours you can take from both sides, the American and the Canadian Falls.
+I am sharing the most popular tours you can take from both, Niagara Falls American side and Canadian side.

 - The essential ‘Voyage to the Falls’ Boat Tour (with Optional Fast Track): You will start on the Canadian side and tour the Horseshoe Falls, American Falls, and Bridal Veil Falls by boat.
-Tickets are only $24, or $28.65 for the fast-track tickets.
+Tickets are only $26.95.

 - American Falls Half-Day Tour: This includes a boat ride on the “Maid of the Mist” and the Cave of the Winds for a close-up Falls experience.
 Furthermore, you’ll get to see the Falls from the top of the American Observation Tower and you will visit all key viewing areas of Niagara Falls including Goat Island.